Ana Ivanovic: 2010: Return to the top 20

 Ivanovic started the year in Brisbane.
 Seeded third, Ivanovic reached her first semifinal since Indian Wells in 2009.
 She eventually bowed out to wildcard Justine Henin in Henin's first tournament since her return from retirement.
 Ivanovic was seeded 20th at the Australian Open, but lost to Gisela Dulko in the second round in three sets.

-She then participated in the opening round of the Fed Cup in Serbia's tie against Russia, and she went 0–2 in her singles matches and also lost doubles match.
+She then participated in the opening round of the Fed Cup in Serbia's tie against Russia, and she went 0–2 in her singles matches and also lost her doubles match.

 Ivanovic announced that she would be working with Steffi Graf's former coach Heinz Günthardt on a trial basis during the spring North American hard-court season, suspending her relationship with the Adidas Player Development Program indefinitely.
 In her first match as Gunthardt's pupil, a one-set semifinal against reigning US Open champion Kim Clijsters in the 2010 Billie Jean King Cup at Madison Square Garden, Ivanovic lost in a tiebreak, despite having held match point.
-After the match, Ivanovic stated that she had noted improvements in her game.

 Despite her improvements, Ivanovic lost her opening match in Indian Wells, suffering four consecutive losses for the first time.
 By also losing a huge number of ranking points, Ivanovic dropped out of the top 50 for the first time since March 2005.
 Seeded 25th in Miami, Ivanovic won her first match since the Australian Open, but then lost to Radwańska in the third round.

 Ivanovic lost again to Radwańska at the Porsche Tennis Grand Prix.
 But unseeded in Rome, Ivanovic had her best week of tennis in nearly two years.
 She stunned top-10 players Victoria Azarenka and Elena Dementieva, and top-20 player Nadia Petrova, all in straight sets, before losing to eventual champion María José Martínez Sánchez in the semifinals.
 She was granted a wildcard into the Madrid Open, and received a bye in the first round due to her semifinal appearance at the Italian Open.
 She was the first unseeded wildcard to receive a first-round bye in the history of the WTA Tour.
 She lost in the second round to Jelena Janković, despite leading by a set and a break.
 Ivanovic entered the French Open unseeded at a Grand Slam for the first time since 2005.
 She fell to Alisa Kleybanova in the second round.